 A primary malignant brain tumour is a cancer which arises from a cell within the brain.
 The cells of the tumour grow into and damage normal brain tissue.
 Also, like non-cancerous (benign) brain tumours, they can increase the pressure inside the skull.
 However, unlike most other types of malignant tumours, primary brain tumours rarely spread (metastasise) to other parts of the body.

 There are various types of primary malignant brain tumour.
 The different types develop from different types of cell in the brain.
 As a general guide, each type is graded on a scale of 1-4.
-Grade 1 and 2 tumours are said to be low-grade and grade 3 and 4 high-grade.
+Grade 1 and grade 2 tumours are said to be low-grade; grade 3 and grade 4 are termed high-grade.
 The higher the grade, the more aggressive the tumour tends to be and the faster it tends to grow.
 The treatment options and outlook (prognosis) can vary depending on the type and grade of the tumour.

 Secondary malignant brain tumours